statamic/v2-docs/content/collections/fieldtypes/users.md

     type: string
     description: >
       The default value.
 If you specify `current`, then the logged in user will be selected by default.
+  -
+    name: max_items
+    type: integer
+    description: >
+      The maximum number of users than can be selected.
+By default (blank) there is no limit.
+Setting to `1` will save the value as a `string` instead of an `array` and will switch to a select dropdown UI.
 ---
 ## Data Structure {#data-structure}